wilbooorn/prepwork/workflow.md

 ### Step 2: Complete the Exercises

 Work through the exercises and projects in the order presented.
-Don't worry if the material is difficult or you get stuck&mdash;looking things up is a normal and necessary part of writing code.
-Good resources include Google and Stack Overflow along with your TAs and classmates on [Slack][prep-course-slack].
+Don't worry if the material is difficult or you get stuck.
+Struggling forms mental connections that make you a better coder.

+When you get stuck, you may need to look some things up.
+This is a normal part of writing code.
+Good resources include Google and Stack Overflow as well as [Piazza][piazza] and [Slack][prep-course-slack].
+Try not to use the solutions as a resource.
+If you find that you're having to peek at them in order to get it, you should go back and review until you can tackle the problems on your own.

 Remember that this isn't a race.
 Your goal is understanding, not rote completion.
 Stay in the _zone_.